HavenInc/janus_old/README.md

 > In ancient Roman religion and myth, Janus (/ˈdʒeɪnəs/; Latin: Ianus, pronounced [ˈjaː.nus]) is the god of beginnings and transitions, and thereby of gates, doors, doorways, passages and endings.
 He is usually depicted as having two faces, since he looks to the future and to the past.

 ## The Mini Project
 Create a small application or API that will communicate with a Slack channel. **You can use this skeleton project as a starting point, or use another framework of your choice.
-The only requirement is it must be Javascript based.**
+The only requirement is it must be Javascript based, and demonstrate communication with the Slack API.**

 > Do not hesitate to ask questions about how this could/should be set up!
 This is not a strict quiz, it is a starting point for collaboration.